-/second/dir/Terrain/w130n30/w123n37/942050.stg (B)\\\ same path element /second/dir/Objects/w130n30/w123n37/942050.stg (C)/ /second/dir but as soon as it finds an OBJECT\BASE entry it only finishes this path element and then stops scanning.
+If FlightGear searches for a particular "tile" file, let's say for "w130n30/w123n37/942050.stg", then (using the above examples) it looks into but as soon as it finds an OBJECT\BASE entry it only finishes this path element and then stops scanning.
 So, if (B) contains an entry "OBJECT\BASE 942050.btg, then the twin Objects/ directory (C) will be read, too.
 But (D) will \not\!
 Objects/ and Terrain/ directories are laid out equally.
 Airport and elevation data, as well as airport inventory objects are usually put into Terrain/, while other objects are put into Objects/.